 Bridges Social Impact Bond Fund

-We have now supported 20 outcomes contracts, helping over 40 mission-driven providers deliver better life outcomes to vulnerable people in areas like children’s services, education and homelessness.
+We have now supported almost 30 outcomes contracts, around half of those in the UK, and helped over 45 mission-driven providers deliver better life outcomes to vulnerable people in areas like children’s services, education and homelessness.

 A social impact bond is a funding mechanism that enables Bridges (and other social investors) to support a social sector organisation to deliver an outcomes contract – by providing the working capital necessary to fund the programme, plus any additional management resource required to deliver the best possible outcomes for beneficiaries.